Kate Northrup on Doing Less and Being Good with Money

 We’ve been taught to push against the ebbs and flows of our bodies and try to be super-energized and productive every single day.
 But women aren’t built that way.
 It doesn’t mean we’re less productive.
 It means we’re productive in a different way.

-I find it’s helpful for a woman to track her cycle so she can support herself with the right activities at the right time.
-She’s able to be more productive and be more powerful because she’s following what’s already happening inside her body instead of pushing against it.
+It’s helpful to track our cycles so we can support ourselves with the right activities at the right time.
+We’re able to be more productive and be more powerful by following what’s already happening inside the body instead of pushing against it.

-Speaking of a natural guidance system, can you talk more on this great concept of egg wisdom?
+Amity: Speaking of a natural guidance system, can you talk more on the concept of egg wisdom?

 Next, the egg decides which sperm to let in.
 It’s not up to the sperm.
 So we get to be the gatekeeper with our boundaries – deciding what is for us and what isn’t for us.
 Once the sperm is allowed in, if there’s something wrong with the sperm’s DNA, the egg has the ability to repair it.